ferdinandyb/maildir-rank-addr/README.md

 - ranks addresses explicitly emailed by you higher
 - configurable output via go templates
 - uses the most frequent non-empty display name for each email
+- display name can be unicode normalized for search purposes
 - filters common "no reply" addresses, additional filters can be added via regexes
 - normalizes emails to lower case
 - ability to add additional email addresses from a command